 Then they danced and skipped and leapt over chairs and benches.
 At last they danced out of doors.
-From that time forth they came no more, but as long as the shoemaker lived all went well with him, and all his efforts prospered.
+From that time forth they came no more,

 Second Tale

 There was once a poor servant-girl who was industrious and cleanly and swept the house every day, and emptied her sweepings on the great heap in front of the door.